DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Assign [Build 2+3: Find Meaningful Comparisons and Create Preliminary Charts](https://docs.google.com/document/d/1BZN1D7CCnMEFABsxgSpIYTIq8cFtYFMRMSATk5imSZM/edit) in preparation for next meeting with CLJ partners, due **Friday 7 Oct by 12 noon, worth 10 points**.

 ### Thu 6 Oct
+- Workshop time in class for [Build 2+3]((https://docs.google.com/document/d/1BZN1D7CCnMEFABsxgSpIYTIq8cFtYFMRMSATk5imSZM/edit)), due **Friday 7 Oct by 12 noon**.
+- Be prepared to share your draft work for feedback from all.
 - Review results from Chart Your Data quiz
-- Workshop time in class for Build 2+3, **Friday 7 Oct by 12 noon**.
-- Be prepared to share your draft work for feedback from all.

 ### Tue 11 Oct
 - No class: Trinity Days

+### Wed 12 Oct
+- Alternative Assignment #2A: 6:15-7:30pm GHIAA Education Team Training with Erika Haynes from [CT School + State Finance Project](https://schoolstatefinance.org), in-person at Immanuel Congregational Church, 10 Woodland St (across from Mark Twain House) in their Fellowship Hall with free refreshments.
+See my email to register in advance.
+Email me to request reimbursement for your transportation (with receipt) if needed.
+I also will attend.
+See Alternative Assignment guidelines.

 ### Thu 13 Oct
 - Meet with Center for Leadership and Justice partners on Zoom, 1:45-2:30pm for our progress report on Build 2+3.

 ## Fri 14 Oct
-- Alternative Assignment #2: Fri 14 October 12-1pm on Zoom (request link from instructor ahead of time).
-GHIAA Education Team Training with CT school finance expert Erika Haynes, to gain a foundational knowledge about the public school system and how it is funded. data
-- See also Alternative Assignment guidelines
+- Alternative Assignment #2B: 12-1pm Education Team Training Erika Haynes from [CT School + State Finance Project](https://schoolstatefinance.org) on Zoom.
+See my email to register in advance for the Zoom link.
+I also will attend.
+See Alternative Assignment guidelines.

 ### Tue 18 Oct
 - Overview of Learning Goal #6: Map Your Data.
 Start reading HODV chapter <https://handsondataviz.org/map.html>